rayid-mojumder/rayid-mojumder.github.io/_projects/1_project.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/DFT-project/fig-1.jpeg" title="Four stacking arrangements of the germanene/2D-AlP heterostructure at equilibrium: (a) pattern-I, (b) pattern-II, (c) pattern-III, and (d) pattern-IV.
+        {% include figure.html path="assets/img/DFT-project/fig-1.jpeg" title="Four stacking arrangements of the germanene/2D-AlP heterostructure at equilibrium (a) pattern-I, (b) pattern-II, (c) pattern-III, and (d) pattern-IV.
 A typical side view of the heterobilayer is placed in the center. “h” denotes the interlayer separation, and “Δ” denotes the buckling height." class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/DFT-project/fig-2.jpeg title="The variation of binding energy/Ge atom as a function of the interlayer separation for the four patterns of germanene/2D-AlP heterobilayers.
 Downward arrows indicate the optimized interlayer distances for the respective patterns." class="img-fluid rounded z-depth-1" %}